 We need to contrast the different stimulation men and women obtain from various sexual activities: masturbation alone, oral sex and intercourse.
 Each of these activities involves penile stimulation for a man.
 But both the anatomy and the stimulation technique are very different for women.

 The vagina is a complement to the penis for the mating act.
 We also assume women can orgasm through oral sex because men do.
 But in this case the clitoris is a parallel to the penis.
 The penis and the clitoris both develop from the same genital tubercle in the womb.

 The key issue relating to stimulation is that we always stimulate our sex organ if we are aiming for orgasm.
 This is very apparent for men who never consider stimulating any anatomy other than their penis when heading for orgasm.
-The issue is much less apparent for women because of their lower sexual responsiveness.
-The political and emotional pressure on women to describe vaginal stimulation (through intercourse) as orgasmic is also particularly misleading.
+Secondly the stimulation is consistent from beginning to end.

 We need to understand responsiveness in explicit terms.
 It is often implied that orgasm is so obvious that no one needs to talk about explicit psychological and physical stimuli.
 It often appears that way for men.
 But this is because no one acknowledges the psychological aspects of arousal.